jonfernq/English-Teaching/Dialogues/SpendingTimeInKitchen.md

 Mary: That sounds great.
 Have you been cooking during this exam period?

 Annie: No, unfortunately, I had to eat at restaurants the past few days since I'm from Ningbo.
 I miss my kitchen and my own cooking a little.

+### Word List:

+- Sophisticated: Highly developed or complex
+- Equipped: Supplied with necessary tools or equipment
+- Barbecue: Cook over an open flame or hot coals
+- Forte: A strong point or skill
+- Neighbor: A person living near or next door to the speaker
+- Hygiene: Conditions or practices to maintain health and prevent disease
+- Experiment: Try out a new procedure, idea or activity

 ### Questions: